Chaophraya Bodindecha: Siamese-Vietnamese Wars

-In 1833, Bodindecha led Siamese armies to attack Saigon and to put the Cambodian Prince Ang Em on the throne at Oudong against the pro-Vietnamese king Ang Chan II, while his colleague Chao Phraya Phraklang led the fleet.
+In 1833, Bodindecha led Siamese armies to attack Saigon and to put the Cambodian Prince Ang Em on the throne at Oudong against the pro-Vietnamese king Ang Chan II, while his colleague Chaophraya Phraklang led the fleet.
 Bodindecha marched through Cambodia virtually unopposed as King Ang Chan had fled to southern Vietnam along with his court.
 Bodindecha joined Phraklang at Châu Đốc, An Giang Province in 1834 and they both marched the fleet along the Bassac River to Saigon.
 Bodindecha met the Vietnamese fleet at Vàm Nao canal in January 1834 and the Battle of Vàm Nao ensued.
 The Siamese were defeated and Bodindecha and Phraklang retreated to Châu Đốc.
 After repeated Vietnamese attacks on Châu Đốc, Bodindecha decided to retreat to Battambang, his main base.

 Initial Siam's defeat enabled Nguyen dynasty to fully control Cambodia.
 After the death of King Ang Chan in 1834, Emperor Minh Mạng put Cambodia under direct rule led by Trương Minh Giảng.
 Bodindecha made Prince Ang Em the governor of Battambang and returned to Bangkok.
 However, Prince Ang Em switched side to Vietnam in 1838 and gave Siamese officials in Battambang to the Vietnamese.
 Bodindecha returned to Battambang in 1839 and in 1840 the native Cambodians rose in rebellion against Vietnamese rule.
 In November 1840, Bodindecha laid siege on Pursat and managed to obtain peaceful surrender.
 The Vietnamese had retreated from Cambodia to An Giang Province by 1841.
 Bodindecha then sent Ang Im's younger brother Prince Ang Duong to Oudong as a candidate for Cambodian throne.
 Bodindecha returned to Bangkok in 1845.

 The Vietnamese, however, renewed their attacks in May 1845 and took Phnom Penh.
 Bodindecha hurriedly marched to Oudong to defend.
 Nguyễn Văn Chương led the Vietnamese armies to lay siege on Oudong in September 1845.
 After some fightings and stand-offs, both sides agreed to negotiate.
 After five-month-long siege, Nguyễn Văn Chương lifted the siege and went back to An Giang.
 It was agreed that Prince Ang Duong was to be crowned and tributes would be sent to both Siam and Vietnam.
 Bodindecha presented the royal regalia granted by King Rama III to Ang Duong and crowned him as the King of Cambodia in 1848.

-Chaophraya Bodindecha was known as Sửu Pha Họa Di (Hán tự: 醜頗禍移) and Phi nhã Chất tri (Hán tự: 丕雅質知) in Vietnamese sources.
+Chaophraya Bodindecha was known as Sửu Pha Họa Di (chữ Hán: 醜頗禍移) and Phi nhã Chất tri (chữ Hán: 丕雅質知) in Vietnamese sources.

 Final years and death

 After many years in Cambodia, Bodindecha finally returned to Bangkok in 1848.
 On his way to Bangkok, Bodindecha met Phraklang again at Chachoengsao where the Teochew societies had rioted and took over the city.
 Bodindecha supported Phraklang in his subjugation of Chinese rioters and they together returned to Bangkok.
-One year after his return to Bangkok, on 24 June 1849, Bodindecha passed away during the Cholera epidemic, aged 73, at his residence near modern Sampheng, Samphanthawong District.
+One year after his return to Bangkok, on 24 June 1849, Bodindecha died during the Cholera epidemic, aged 73, at his residence near modern Sampheng, Samphanthawong District.
 King Rama III sponsored his cremation in 1850 at Wat Saket.